-Nothing personal, but I found it hard to communicate with the locals, especially with the old folks.
+Nothing personal, but I find it hard to communicate with the locals, especially with the old folks.
 Either they speak Cantonese (or Macanese) when I ask something in English, or just make signs (that's the signal for me to just leave).
 Macau's official languages are Portuguese and Cantonese Chinese.
 English is only spoken as a first language by 1.5% of its population.
 It's nice to know though that I can trust my grubby map for directions.
 As always.

 Apart from the MT1 bus that took me from the airport to the hostel, I managed to explore Macau by foot — an unparalleled experience.
 I first went to see the famous Ruins of St. Paul and then strolled down to Senado Square.